 This club provides an opportunity for Haitian students and/or those interested in Haitian culture to meet, share ideas, and celebrate Haitian culture.

-The objective of The Italian Club will be to deepen our students’ knowledge in various fields of the Italian culture such as cinema, literature, cuisine, music, and art.
+The objective of the Italian Club will be to deepen our students’ knowledge in various fields of the Italian culture such as cinema, literature, cuisine, music, and art.
 It will also give an opportunity to students not taking Italian to become aquatinted with the Italian language.

-at any time or dropped off in room 250.
+at any time or dropped off in room M04.
 We can print with or without your name, so don't be shy!
 Also, the club needs students to help select, edit, format, and distribute the magazine.
-We meet regularly to go through submissions, edit, vote and layout the look of the magazine.
+We meet regularly to go through submissions and edit, vote, and lay out the look of the magazine.